 Continuing to check out all areas in this website for lots of important information; but the best way to know CBST is to visit, attend a service, meet the clergy and staff, leaders, and other members.
 We hope you will make CBST your spiritual home, and participate in Shabbat and holiday observances, learning opportunities, and social justice activities.
 Come pray, sing, talk, be, and share.

 What about the High Holy Days?

 CBST has a long standing "Open Door" policy.
 Members, family and friends, and strangers too, are all welcome to share the inspiration and joy of the High Holy Days services.
-To accommodate the 4000 attendees, CBST holds these services at the Jacob K. Javits Convention Center or other similar nearby location.
+To accommodate 4000 attendees, CBST holds these services at the Jacob K. Javits Convention Center or other similar nearby location.
 Registration (free of charge) is required for Rosh Hashanah First Evening and for Kol Nidre.
 Tickets are not required for other services.
-Open Door contributions sustain this core value.
+OPEN DOOR contributions sustain this core value.
 A section closer to the bimah is reserved for CBST Members until 15 minutes prior to start of services; thereafter, all seating is open.